kasparsj/update-workshop/TidalCycles/README.md

 There is a know problem with MacOS - your user directory should not have any space characters in it (e.g. "User 1" won't work).

+Once the installation completes, you should open Atom and create & run a test.tidal file:

+`d1 $ s "cb"`

+If you get sound you can try installing our custom BootTidal script, that adds lots of shortcuts and functions:

 [Boot script (custom shortcuts and functions)](BootTidal)

 ## More drummachine samples

+If you need more drum samples, there is a huge sample library downloadable for free:

 https://github.com/ritchse/tidal-drum-machines